hynek/svcs/.github/CONTRIBUTING.md

   This makes the changelog a lot more readable.

 - Prefer simple past tense or constructions with "now".
-  In the Added section, you can leave out the "Added" prefix.
+  In the `Added` section, you can leave out the "Added" prefix:

-  For example:

   ```markdown
   ### Added